Short-term thinking may be blinding us to Australia’s real drought risk.

 And where ENSO runs on a three to five year cycle, the IPO runs on a 30 to 40 year cycle (see below for a run-down on how these climate cycles work).

-In the past 100 years of recorded weather in Australia has experienced only three cycles of the IPO and has struggled through three big dries in that time: the Federation, World War II and Millennium droughts.
+While the past 100 years of recorded weather in Australia was dominated by relatively average IPO conditions, Australia has struggled through three big dries in that time: the Federation, World War II and Millennium droughts.

 Mr Kiem is working with Dr Tessa Vance from the Antarctic Climate and Ecosystems Co-operative Research Centre, and Dr Jason Roberts from the Australian Antarctic Division, using ice core records.

-They are studying ice core samples taken from the Law Dome in Antarctica to understand how ENSO and IPO behaved before instrumental records began about 100 years ago.
+They are studying ice core samples taken from the Law Dome in Antarctica, a frozen peak at Cape Poinsett, to understand how ENSO and IPO have played over a significant sample of thier cycles.

 By drilling deep into the ice they can travel back thousands of years to piece together a fuller picture of the long term weather cycles driving eastern Australia’s climate (we will come to how this works later).